rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/binary_based_trees/binary_tree/binary_tree.md

 2. **delete** -> deletes an existing key from the binary tree.
 Deleting a leaf node or internal node/parent node (containing the key) with one child isn't hard, what is hard is deleting an internal node with two children, in this case diff strategies need to be employed since the nodes don't maintain any order.(*Haven't implemented it yet*).
 3. **traverse** -> traverses though the binary tree.
 These depth-first traversal methods are inherited from TraversableBinaryNode abstract class from traversal_binary_node.dart file
    1. **pre-order traversal** -> action → left → right.
+   - The order in which the actions are performed on the nodes: parent -> left child -> right child.
    2. **in-order traversal** -> left → action → right.
+   - The order in which the actions are performed on the nodes: left child -> parent -> right child.
    3. **post-order traversal** -> left → right → action.
+   - The order in which the actions are performed on the nodes: left child -> right child -> parent

 #### Applications of binary tree: